amphp/http-server/README.md

 // Start a server with this handler and hit it twice.
 // You'll have to wait until the 5 seconds are over until the second request is handled.
 ```

-Amp provides libraries for common I/O needs, such as [network sockets](https://github.com/amphp/socket), [file access](https://github.com/amphp/file), [HTTP requests](https://github.com/amphp/http-client) and [websockets](http://github.com/amphp/websocket-client), [MySQL](https://github.com/amphp/mysql) and [Postgres](http://github.com/amphp/postgres) database clients, and [Redis](https://github.com/amphp/redis).
-If using blocking I/O or long computations are necessary to fulfill a request, consider using the [Parallel library](https://github.com/amphp/parallel) to run that code in a separate process or thread.

 # Bottlenecks